-We want to keep our community strong during this unprecedented time.
+Help our community that has been affected by COVID-19.
 Please join us by donating to United Way of the Ouachitas - COVID Relief Fund, Donate Here.
 You can also mail a monetary donation to: WCASHRM, PO Box 8, Hot Springs, AR, 71902.

 Please mark your calendars for the following Programs/ Events of interest for 2020:

 Super Conference October 12th-15th, Rogers, AR – ELLA 2020 & ARSHRM HR Conference & Expo (separate registrations for two events)

 August 27th - Join us for the 17th Annual WCASHRM Managers' Seminar [8 a.m. - 4 p.m.]
 Watch for more info.

 In the Midst of it ALL!

 The Coronavirus was, at one time, front and center that was talked about.
 It was something that brought this very nation to its knees!
 Businesses were closing down, educational institutions were shutting down and our churches were closing their doors as they were telling us to stay at home, mask up and practice social distancing, wash your hands and sanitize.
 Our homes became a place of solitude and safety as well as our workplace.
 The world began looking for cures and ways to prevent the spread of this invisible disease that was claiming lives by the thousands!
 We were having a Pandemic and people everywhere were consumed by this virus.